Articles, Chapters and Ancillary Material

 Hallie G. Meredith, “The Late Roman Unfinished Chaîne opératoire: A New Approach to Inscribed Glass Openwork,” American Journal of Archaeology 127, no. 1 (January 2023): 119-139 with Supplementary Online Appendix.

-Link to AJA Online.
+Link to AJA article online.

 Download the first page of this article.